 The thermosetting adhesive seal, on the other hand, is really useful here.
-It fixes the media in its lace so that the filtration is not affected by any movement.
+It fixes the media in its place so that the filtration is not affected by any movement.
 This serves for a clean and consistent oil pumping into the engine.

-The burst strength is five times of what an average filter has.
+The burst strength is five times what an average filter has.
 It can handle the oil at its operating temperature below 51 PSI.
 The major flaw is that this filter is restricted to diesel engines.
 That is kind of restrictive, and I found it out the hard way.
 Apart from that, it is a bit above my range as well.
 But if I have a diesel vehicle, I can definitely overlook that bit for the rest of the advantages.

-High filtration rate
+- High filtration rate.

-Fixed media filter
+- Fixed media filter.

-Regular, consistent supply of clean oil
+- Regular, consistent supply of clean oil.

-Suitable for only diesel engines
+- Suitable for only diesel engines.

-- Not really affordable
+- Not really affordable.

 FRAM Synthetic Oil Filter is the final one in my list of best oil filters.
 It is loads more affordable.
 As good as this is, I would, however, suggest it for a more low mileage vehicle.
 And that brings us to the specs.

 I will begin with the filtration efficiency as that is it’s the most prominent feature.
 It has a truly superior one too at a solid 95%.
 While compared to the other, it might seem low, but considering the range, it is very good.